Installer Online recently published an article entitled: “Illegal Gas Fitter Puts Families At Risk”

 - Only qualified and registered engineers are allowed to carry out gas work and by his illegal actions, Mr Lawson misled customers into believing he could do the work.

 - Mr Curnow also risked the lives of his customers by failing to check if Mr Lawson was on the Gas Safe Register by asking to see his register membership card, checking the installer page on the register website or calling GSR.

 Russell Krämer, chief executive for Gas Safe Register, said:

-It is a legal requirement for all engineers working on gas to be registered.
+It is a legal requirement for all engineers working with gas to be Gas Safe registered.
 Badly fitted and poorly maintained gas appliances cause gas leaks, explosions and fires.
 To avoid the risks of dangerous and illegal gas work, people should check that anyone who works on their gas appliances is Gas Safe registered.